- What are the rules in Sport Ju-jitsu (extract)

 - What are the different competing events within the rules

 - What are the weight divisions (extract)

 - How does sport ju-jitsu compare with mixed martial art (MMA)

-- GLOVES and SHOES - What Safety Equipment is required to be worn in sport ju-jitsu tournaments [extract]
+- GLOVES and FOOT Protection - What Safety Equipment is required to be worn in sport ju-jitsu tournaments [extract]

 - What are the eligibility criteria for competitors at the World Championships (extract)